Beware of Premature Termination of Workers’ Compensation Benefits

-If you suffered a job-related injury or illness, you are entitled to receive workers’ compensation benefits.
-Unfortunately, some employers may search for options to modify or terminate your benefits before you are fully recovered.
-This is why it is important to know about all your rights when it comes to workers’ comp benefits.
+You can receive workers’ compensation benefits if you suffer a job-related injury or illness.
+Unfortunately, some employers may search for options to modify or terminate your benefits before you have fully recovered.
+This is why knowing about all your rights regarding workers’ comp benefits is important.
 If your benefits are threatened by premature termination or modification, you should contact an experienced Philadelphia workers’ compensation attorney today.

-Your employer may file a petition to modify or terminate your workers’ compensation benefits if they believe that you have recuperated enough to return to work.
+Your employer may file a petition to modify or terminate your workers’ compensation benefits if they believe you have recuperated enough to return to work.
 Under other circumstances, an employee may attempt to terminate your benefits to force you into looking for another position.

 Depending on the severity of your injuries, your benefits could be helping you deal with a temporary or long-term injury and the expenses related to that injury.
-This is why you should know about the following methods that an employer may use to cut off your benefits.
+This is why you should know about the following methods an employer may use to cut off your benefits.

 Independent Medical Examination